jwrober/erpnext_admin_guide/i-u-b/software.md

 ### 3.1.5 Software Packages Installed

-During [Installation](install.md "Installing ERPNext") the `install.py` Python script will install a collection of sofware dependencies.
+During [Installation](install "Installing ERPNext") the `install.py` Python script will install a collection of software dependencies.

 Here is the alphabetical order listing for all installations (common):